 Now, I don’t know if I can teach them to love cleaning (I don’t love cleaning), but I can teach them that it’s not so bad.
 Here are some things that have helped me at my house:

 Whenever I tell the girls it’s their turn to do the dishes, there’s a collective groan.
 But then I put on their favorite music and the cleaning suddenly becomes fun.
 They dance and sing to One Direction and R5 and whatever other music it is they love, the dishes get clean, and everyone is happy (mind you—if we were cleaning to MY favorite music, it would be very different)(I think it’s pretty fun to clean to a rousing Rossini opera aria, don’t you?).

 Besides music, there’s plenty of other ways to make chores fun.
 You know your kids best, and you know what that means for each individual kid.
-My Sophia will clean anything if it is made into a competition.
+My youngest daughter will clean anything if it is made into a competition.
 I will often challenge her to a race to see if she can clean her room faster than I can clean mine.
 Or I will say “I bet you can’t clean your zone in less than 10 minutes!” and she will jump up and hurry to prove me wrong.

 One day, all on her own, she decided to become the “Cleaning Ninja.”
 She put on a mask, filled her apron pockets with cleaning supplies and practically cleaned the whole house.
 She had a blast doing it, so sometimes I ask her if the Cleaning Ninja is willing to do a few chores for me and she’s off like lightning!

 2. Do it together